Money Multiple Choice Test

 Time Indices Negatives Geometry Other Topics Pentransum

 Here are 10 Money multiple choice questions written by people from around the world while using the main Pentransum activity.
-You can earn a Transum Trophy for answering at least 9 of them correctly.
+You will be awarded a trophy if you get at least 9 answers correct and you do this activity online.

 Correct Wrong